Tables on websites - 8 tips for their design

 Let's start with an example.
 Look at the screenshot below:

-It is not exaggerated in terms of the amount of information, and the overall design leaves a pleasing impression.
-The information is fully readable.
+It is not exaggerated by the amount of information, and the overall design leaves a good impression.
+The information is completely readable.

 Colors play an important role here, highlighting certain types of data.